eastgenomics/trendyQC/README.md

 ## Environment

-The `docker-compose.yml` contains multiple environment variables.
+The `docker-compose.yml` needs multiple environment variables.
 These need to be defined before running the docker-compose file.

+To this effect you have several options described [here](https://docs.docker.com/compose/environment-variables/envvars-precedence/) and their order of precedence is explained [here](https://docs.docker.com/compose/environment-variables/set-environment-variables/).

 Please find the description of each variable below: